top of page

 Here is what this stage includes:

-Visual identity designWe explore colour palettes, typography combinations, logo usage, layout rules, and image direction.
-Every decision is made with intention, ensuring your visuals support your message and positioning.
+We develop your core visual system, including colour palettes, typography combinations, logo usage, layout rules, and image direction.
+Every decision is made with intention, ensuring your visuals support your positioning and messaging.

-Mockups and real-world examplesYou will see how your brand works across key materials such as social posts, website elements, and marketing content.
-Rather than designing endless templates, we focus on giving you a strong, flexible foundation that can be applied consistently.
+You will see how your brand works across key materials such as social posts, website elements, and marketing content.
+Rather than producing endless templates, we focus on creating a flexible foundation that can be applied consistently across your business.

-Brand guidelines handoverYou will receive a clear, easy-to-use Brand Guidelines document.
+You will receive a clear, easy-to-use Brand Guidelines document.
 This can be shared internally or externally and becomes the reference point for anyone creating content, designing assets, or representing your business.

 This ensures your brand not only sounds consistent, but looks consistent too.
-Future designers, social media managers, or marketing support can step in and work efficiently from day one.

 Example in practice